How Did an Ex-Playboy Bunny’s Book Top Best Seller Lists? Answer: Social Media!

-In today’s world, social media is a dominating force that can make or break your career in almost every aspect.
-In this case, social media can help promote your work to a large and varied audience.
-To prove this theory, take a look at the rapid growth of popularity of Holly Madison’s book Down The Rabbit Hole, which is at the top of the New York Times Best Seller List.
+Social media is a dominating force that can make or break your career as an author in almost every aspect.
+Besides PR, social media works well to promote a book to a large and varied audience.
+For example, take a look at the popularity of Holly Madison’s book Down The Rabbit Hole, which hit the top of the New York Times Best Seller List a few years back.

-Holly Madison, the ex-Playboy bunny, reality show star, mother, wife and ex-girlfriend of Hugh Hefner has made quite an image for herself and her book on social media with 1.38 million Twitter followers.
-On Twitter her hashtags are #downtherabbithole and #hollymadison.
-According to ritetag.com the hashtag #hollymadison has 2.42K potential views per hour.
-The hashtag #downtherabbithole has 3.78K potential views per hour.
+Holly Madison, the ex-Playboy bunny, reality show star, mother, wife and ex-girlfriend of Hugh Hefner made quite an image for herself and her book on social media with an at-the-time, 1.38 million Twitter followers.
+On Twitter her hashtags were #downtherabbithole and #hollymadison.
+According to ritetag.com the hashtag #hollymadison had 2.42K potential views per hour.
+The hashtag #downtherabbithole had 3.78K potential views per hour!

 In an article by Chuck Sambuchino, of Writer’s Digest, Grammar Girl creator Mignon Fogarty said, “I think you really have to enjoy interacting on social networks or you won’t do it well or stay with it.
 You can’t force yourself to do it; you have to find the things you like and do those even if they aren’t the most popular.
 For one person it might be Twitter, for another LinkedIn, for another YouTube, for another podcasting, and another blogging.”